 To remove the Authenticator, move all blocks out from under the Authenticator and only then click Delete.
 If you delete the Authenticator without moving the blocks so they are no longer nested underneath it, all the associated blocks will be deleted.
 If you accidentally delete your blocks, click Cancel at the bottom of your Survey Flow and all of the changes you made will not be saved.

 If you accidentally saved after deleting your blocks, check out this page on adding blocks to the Survey Flow to get them back.

 If you are going to be testing out your Authenticator, make sure you add extra dummy contacts to your contact list so you can log in to the Authenticator yourself while testing.
 You might also want to enable Allow authenticating respondents to retake authenticated section in the Authenticator options so you can take the survey as many times as necessary (though be sure to disable it before you launch!).

-    Alternatively, you could wait to put your survey elements under the Authenticator until you are done testing.
+If you don’t want to test the Authenticator itself, but the survey, you can bypass you authenticator by selecting Ignore Validation in the Survey Preview.
+Alternatively, you can wait to put your survey elements under the Authenticator until you are done testing.